Meet our friendly Ukulele Buddies team

 James enjoys playing unconventional songs on his ukulele, particularly from the post punk to brit pop era.

-James has a fondness for unusual ukuleles which include an electric uke (Flight Pathfinder), a regular tenor electro (the faithful Snail M2) and a love of soundwave uke's (owning a Flight Victoria photographed left).
+James has a fondness for unusual ukuleles which include an electric uke (Flight Pathfinder), a regular tenor electro (the faithful Snail M2) a love of soundwave uke's (owning a Flight Victoria photographed left) and the totally epic Kala Revelator.

-He also acts as liaison with the big ukulele festivals.
+She also acts as liaison with the big ukulele festivals and major events via contact@ukulelebuddies.co.uk

-Jonathan is our co-ordinator for Ukulele Buddies nominated charity for April 2024 to March 2025 Southport Offshore Rescue Trust.
+Gill is our our co-ordinator for Ukulele Buddies nominated charity for April 2025 to March 2026 Spinal Unit Action Group based in Birkdale, Southport.

 ‘I never thought at 65 I would start playing the ukulele, we played right through lockdown on zoom which was amazing’.